Hounslow: Demography

 The suburban district of Hounslow, including its localities Cranford, Heston, Hounslow West and Lampton, was 103,337 in the 2011 census, whereas the wider borough had a population of 254,000.

 Hounslow has a high proportion of people who identify themselves as BAME (Black, Asian and minority Ethnic), and it is the borough's most diverse town.
 In seven of Hounslow's eight electoral wards, the BAME proportion is above 70%.
-The town has a large British Asian community.
+The town has a large British Asian and Somali community.